anuiyengar/tech-portfolio/docs/about.md

 ## Senior Software Engineer/Technical Lead, Automation, A10 Networks - Jan 2011 - Jan 2014

-- Performance automation is run on nightly builds to make sure there is no performance degradation on different platforms.
+- Performance automation developed is run on nightly builds to make sure there is no performance degradation on different platforms.
 This verifies the L4-L7, SSL CPS and throughput numbers.
 A graphical report is developed that shows different performance reports based on builds, releases and platforms.
 - Automation development of feature validation for system and application level features supported on different A10’s product lines:

   --> ADC/Application delivery controllers - L4-L7 server load balancing, GSLB, TCP, UDP, Http, Caching, URL Filtering, SSL offload, Diameter, Aflex, SNMP, Server Health Monitors, Session Management, High Availability, WAF, IP Anomaly detection.